-Despite the fact that specialists are still not certain what precisely causes the redness, swelling, tingling, dryness, flaking and oozing of the skin, one of the most accepted essential oils is that it’s the body’s immune repose to specific allergens.
+Despite the fact that specialists are still not certain what precisely causes the redness, swelling, tingling, dryness, flaking and oozing of the skin, one of the most accepted causes is that it’s the body’s immune response to specific allergens.

 There are numerous over-the-counter steroid creams accessible which help you to relieve skin inflammation, yet tragically the eczema will regularly return and, in some cases, manifest in a worse way than before.
 In that respect, it might be easier and safer to use natural means of treating eczema.

 If you’re the type of person who suffers from regular eczema flare-ups (whether mild or harsh), you can help relieve your symptoms by mixing a few best essential oils for eczema recommendations above.